 But if getting to know me better is your thing, then continue reading…

-Hello, I am Dr Joe Amagada, otherwise known as Dr Joe.
+Hello, I am Dr Joseph Amagada, otherwise known as Dr Joe.
 For some reason people tend to make a hash of my last name.
 I don’t think I have the most tongue-twisting last name…ever.

 I’ve seen worse.
 But somehow it doesn’t roll off the tongue easily, so it was better to just go with my first name.
 At least informally anyway and run with that.
 It’s just easier and less problematic.

 Married with 3 kids – One girl and 2 boys.
 The girl is about to dump the tag of “teen ager” as at the time of writing.
 The boys are in the last stretch of teen-aging.
 I will be glad when they all shed the teen age tag and purge themselves of adolescence.

 That should usher in a new era of maturity.
 Well, that’s my hope anyway and indeed should entitle me to parenting duties ‘tax rebate’.

 Born in the countryside in the Beatles decade, I have always been a shy dude and still remain so till this day.
 Wasn’t that exposed until my teens when I hit the city and boy, was that an experience.
 I felt dizzy and was like a rabbit caught in headlights.
 Bizarrely, I walked towards the headlights rather than away from it.

 Little wonder I needed glasses in my late thirties.
 All that photo-exposure must have done some damage to my eyesight.